 How many nights, he comes into my room, dress like A Raven

-Reciting, and exciting, like The Bells, of Annabel Lee, in fury
+Reciting, the excitement, like The Bells, of Annabel, in a hurry

 Never, never, nameless here forevermore, in my dreams